 - 1. Provide information, technical assistance, and training on self-direction, self-advocacy, and the availability of advocacy services across the State; - 2.
 Facilitate and build relationships with self-advocates, self-advocacy groups and providers. - 3.
-Support other self-advocates to learn about and understand DDA self-directed services; - 4.
-Provide general support to people receiving self-directed services from DDA; and - 5.
-Develop and conduct additional topic specific training that meets the needs of self-directed participants in their regions such as cabuse, exploitation, and nepotism.
+Support other self-advocates to learn about and understand DDA services; - 4.
+Provide general support to people receiving services from DDA; and - 5.
+Develop and conduct additional topic specific training that meets the needs of Self-Advocates in their regions such as cyber bullying and using technology.